marskar/biof309_spring2018/README.md

 Communication
 ------------

-**Before contacting us**, please check to see if your question has already been answered elsewhere, e.g. https://stackoverflow.com/
+**Before contacting us**, please check to see if your question has already been answered elsewhere, e.g. [StackOverflow](https://stackoverflow.com/).

 If you cannot find the answer, please make sure to ask your question thoughtfully (https://stackoverflow.com/help/how-to-ask) and provide everything needed to answer e.g. code, error message, dataset, etc.

 In general, please use the [course Slack workspace](https://biof309.slack.com) to communicate with classmates and instructors.
 If you have a course-relevant question or something to share, Slack is simply better than email.
 In case of personal/private question/concerns, please use Slack direct message (DM).

 In case of an emergency, please send a DM on Slack *and* an email.

-First class: January 30, 2018
-Final class: May 8, 2018

 Logistics
 ---------